open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

-The OpenTelemetry data model for metrics includes four basic point kinds, all of which satisfy the requirements above, meaning they define a decomposable aggregate function (also known as a “natural merge” function) for points of the same kind.
+The OpenTelemetry data model for metrics includes four basic point kinds, all of which satisfy the requirements above, meaning they define a decomposable aggregate function (also known as a “natural merge” function) for points of the same kind. [^otlppointkindcaveat]

 The basic point kinds are:

 1. Monotonic Sum
 2. Non-Monotonic Sum